PictureElement/rapido-theme/README.md

 * [Msof.Portfolio](https://octobercms.com/plugin/msof-portfolio) - Ajax-powered Masonry portfolio with category filters and a modal dialog.
 * [RainLab.Blog](https://octobercms.com/plugin/rainlab-blog) - A robust blogging platform.

-## Quicksilver plugin compatibility
+## Troubleshooting

-Please note that the [Quicksilver](https://octobercms.com/plugin/bizmark-quicksilver) caching plugin may break the theme.
-If you experience any such issue, please either manually clear the cache files under `/storage/quicksilver/cache/` or use `php artisan quicksilver:clear`.
-If the issue persists, please disable the plugin entirely.
+If the theme breaks, please clear [Quicksilver's](https://octobercms.com/plugin/bizmark-quicksilver) cache.
+You can do this manually by deleting the cache files under `/storage/quicksilver/cache/` or using `php artisan quicksilver:clear`.

 ## Contribution
 The GitHub repository for this theme can be found [here](https://github.com/PictureElement/rapido-theme).
 Please feel free to contribute or report any bugs.